Project

 Extract terms command

-The suma extract_terms command extracts terms from SCHEMA_MANIFEST_FILE and generates Glossarist v2 dataset in the output directory.
+The suma extract-terms command extracts terms from EXPRESS schemas and generates a Glossarist v2 dataset in the output directory.
+This command processes various types of STEP schemas and creates standardized terminology datasets suitable for glossary and dictionary applications.

 Parameters: